MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

 ## Test the bot in the Emulator

-At this point, we should be able to run the bot locally and attach to it with the Emulator.
+At this point, you should be able to run the bot locally and attach to it with the Emulator.

 1. Run the sample locally on your machine.
     If you start a debugging session in Visual Studio Code, logging information is sent to the debug console as you test the bot.